Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Unstable contribution

 where $\nu_\omega$ is a measure on $W_\omega$ and, for every $y \in W_\omega$, the measure $m_y$ is absolutely continuous and fully supported on the local unstable manifold $W_{u,\textup{loc}}(y)$.
 Consequently, for $y \in W_\omega$, we can integrate by parts in the integral on $W_{u,\textup{loc}}(y)$ to find

 for some bounded measurable function $\rho_\omega$.
-Here, the integration by part is licit since the measure $\mathrm{d}m_y$ has a differentiable density, and there is no boundary term since $\varphi_\omega$ vanishes near the boundary of the local unstable manifold.
-Moreover, using the explicit formula for the density of $\mathrm{d}m_y$ given for instance in \cite[Corollary 6.1.4]{ledrappierMetricEntropyDiffeomorphisms1985a}, we see that $\rho_\omega$ is actually continuous.
-Summing over $\omega$, the lemma is proven. \end{proof}
+Here, the integration by part is licit since the measure $\mathrm{d}m_y$ has a differentiable density and the restriction of $Y$ to an unstable manifold is differentiable, and there is no boundary term since $h_\omega$ vanishes near the boundary of the local unstable manifold.
+Moreover, using the explicit formula for the density of $\mathrm{d}m_y$ given for instance in \cite[Corollary 6.1.4]{ledrappierMetricEntropyDiffeomorphisms1985a} and the fact that the derivatives of $Y$ in the unstable direction are Hölder, we see that $\rho_\omega$ is actually continuous.
+Summing over $\omega$, the proposition is proven. \end{proof}